swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

 10. Merged the pull request to the main branch
 11. Switched back to the main branch and pulled latest changes

-However, you might have identified the following areas for improvement:
+All the items of the MLOps process for this part are now addressed.

-- [ ] How can I serve my model to the rest of the world?
+In the next part, you will learn how to serve your model to the rest of the world.

-In the next chapters, you will enhance the workflow to fix those issues.

-You can now safely continue to the next chapter.

 !!! abstract "Take away"